Introduction

 - Transparent flat pricing (Flinque): Simple monthly or annual fee with full feature access.

-Which Platform Is Right for You?
+Which Tool Is Right for You?

 Choose Based on Brand Size

-Your brand’s current size and team capacity heavily influence which platform will feel manageable.
+Your brand’s current size and team capacity heavily influence which tool will feel manageable.
 The categories below help you align your selection with realistic campaign volumes and in-house expertise rather than aspirational future states alone.

 - Small teams: Need balanced discovery, analytics, and CRM without heavy setup.